-Tax and accounting software provider, Intuit (NASDAQ:INTU) reported Q2 FY2023 results beating Wall St's expectations, with revenue up 13.8% year on year to $3.04 billion.
-Guidance for the full year was also close to analyst expectations with revenues guided to $14.1 billion at the midpoint.
-Intuit made a GAAP profit of $168 million, improving on its profit of $100 million, in the same quarter last year.
+Tax and accounting software provider, Intuit (NASDAQ:INTU) fell short of analyst expectations in Q3 FY2023 quarter, with revenue up 6.85% year on year to $6.02 billion.
+Intuit made a GAAP profit of $2.09 billion, improving on its profit of $1.79 billion, in the same quarter last year.

-- The company reconfirmed revenue guidance for the full year, at $14.1 billion at the midpoint
+- The company lifted revenue guidance for the full year, from $14.1 billion to $14.3 billion at the midpoint, a 1.1% increase

-- Free cash flow of $229 million, roughly flat from previous quarter
+- Free cash flow of $3.16 billion, up from $229 million in previous quarter

 Created in 1983 when founder Scott Cook watched his wife struggle to reconcile the family's checkbook, Intuit provides tax and accounting software for small and medium-sized businesses.

 For many small and medium sized businesses, managing accounting, payroll, and taxes are difficult and time consuming and often are handled by an accountant which is an unnecessarily expensive use of resources, or Excel-like spreadsheets which don’t have sufficient functionality.

 Intuit is the originator of easy to use tax and accounting software, from the first version of Quicken in the mid-1980s to today’s suite of well known cloud-based SaaS offerings including TurboTax and Quickbooks that run the spectrum of small business accounting software.
 In recent years, Intuit has made acquisitions extending its functionality into personal finance through the acquisitions of Mint.com and Credit Karma, and email marketing with Mailchimp.